Szymonzajaczkowski/with-git/readme.txt

 Ala ma kota a kuba sie nudzi
-linijaka 2
+line 2
-czy 4
+or 4
-5 linijka zwana 4
+line 5 called 4
 I'm freak and i known it
 I heard voices